jempiere/knowledge-spaces/LOG.md

 # Utahtech Undergraduate Research Log File

 ## Ren Quinn, Thomas Keate, Jayson Bunnell

-### Sept 19 Goals
+### 9/13

+- Figure out how to encode the results of the test
-- Figure out how to encode in the graph
+- Figure out how to update the knowledge space graph

--
+### 9/12

+- Find a graph implementation that works for us
+- Write up a quiz in pokemon
+- Find a good, serialized output